Beat the Boots!: Contents

 Beat the Boots! was released so that Zappa could reclaim financial and legal ownership of the recordings.
-By reproducing the exact contents and artwork of bootleg albums without any alterations, Zappa could claim any further reproduction of the recordings as a counterfeit, which would make further unauthorized distribution of his music easier to prosecute.
+By reproducing the contents and artwork of bootleg albums, Zappa could claim any further reproduction of the recordings as a counterfeit, which would make further unauthorized distribution of his music easier to prosecute.
 The box set was released in limited vinyl record and cassette tape runs, and the titles were also released as individual compact discs by Rhino Entertainment.

 Tis the Season to Be Jelly is a recording of a radio broadcast.
 The Ark had been produced from a soundboard recording that had been stolen from Zappa's studio.
 The same tapes also produced the bootleg Twenty Years Ago...Again, distributed by bootlegger Evil Records, which contains a significantly longer version of the song "My Guitar Wants to Kill Your Mama", which is three minutes shorter on The Ark.
 Piquantique contains audio from a TV broadcast highlighting a jazz-funk incarnation of Zappa's band.
 Unmitigated Audacity is an audience recording.
 As An Am contains an excerpt from a radio interview in which Zappa criticized bootleggers and bootleg recordings.